Bounds for Algebraic Gossip on Graphs: Introduction

 \section{Introduction}

 Randomized gossip-based protocols are attractive due to their locality, simplicity, and structure-free nature, and have been offered in the literature for various tasks, such as ensuring database consistency and computing aggregate information \cite{KarpEtAl00a,Kempe2003Gossip,Boyd2006Randomized}.
 Consider the case of a connected network with $n$ nodes, each holding a value it would like to share with the rest of the network.
 Motivated by wireless networks and limited resource sensor motes, in recent years researchers have studied the use of randomized gossip algorithms together with network coding for this multicast task \cite{Medard2002Beyond,LiYeuCai03}.
 The use of network coding protocols for multicast has received growing attention due to the ability of such protocols to significantly increase network capacity.
+For a basic network coding example, see \cite{DBLP:journals/ccr/FragouliBW06}.

 In this work we consider \emph{algebraic gossip}, a gossip-based network coding protocol known as random linear coding \cite{Ho2003The-benefits}.
 In the discussion on gossip-based protocols we distinguish between the \emph{gossip algorithm} and the \emph{gossip protocol}.
 A gossip algorithm is a communication scheme in which at every timeslot, a random node chooses a random neighbor to communicate with.
 We consider three known gossip algorithms: \push: a message is sent \emph{to} the neighbor, \pull: a message is sent \emph{from} the chosen neighbor, and \ex: the two nodes exchange messages.
 The gossip protocol, on the other hand, determines the \emph{content} of messages sent.
 In algebraic gossip protocol, the content of the messages is a random linear combination of all messages stored by the sending node.
 Once a node has received enough independent messages (independent linear equations) it can solve the system of linear equations and discover all the initial values of all other nodes.